-But what if you wanted to try your hand at sailing yourself?
+But what if you want to try your hand at sailing yourself?

 This is definitely a unique and fun option for those who like a bit of a challenge.

-If you’re looking for cheap/free things to do in Airlie Beach check out The Whitsunday Sailing Club.
+If you’re looking for cheap or free things to do in Airlie Beach check out The Whitsunday Sailing Club.